vrknetha/langchainjs-mcp-adapters/README.md

   }
 }
 ```

+Note: Programmatic connections (using `server` instances) cannot be defined in the JSON configuration file as they require actual JavaScript objects.
+Use the `connectToServer` method or the constructor with a JavaScript object for programmatic connections.

 The client will attempt to connect to all servers defined in the configuration file.
 If a server is not available, it will log an error and continue with the available servers.
 If no servers are available, it will throw an error.